 As a result, privately regulated and socio-technically constituted market regimes have taken shape on the internet that clearly stand out from other markets.
-They are neither primarily state-organized, regulated or guaranteed nor do they constitute themselves through the self-organized and deliberative interaction of various non-state actors (Aspers 2011: 148-168; Ahrne, Aspers and Brunsson 2015).
-Instead, they are installed, operated and controlled by individual companies.
-The platform operators act neither as competing market participants nor as neutral intermediaries, but rather as rule-setting and regulatory actors who endow themselves with far-reaching authority and powers of intervention and who thus assume essential functions that are prerequisites for the acceptance, functionality and reliability of the market.
+They are neither primarily state-organised, regulated, or guaranteed, nor do they constitute themselves through the self-organised and deliberative interaction of various non-state actors (Aspers 2011: 148-168; Ahrne et al. 2015).
+Instead, they are installed, operated, and controlled by individual companies.
+The platform operators act neither as competing market participants nor as neutral intermediaries, but rather as rule-setting and regulatory actors who endow themselves with far-reaching authority and powers of intervention and who thus assume essential functions that are prerequisites for the acceptance, functionality, and reliability of the market.
 Further, the technical infrastructures provided by the platform operators are not neutral architectures through which connections are merely established.
-Instead, through the rules inscribed in them, they form these markets' institutional foundation, the basis that guides actions and structures processes and to which providers, consumers and users must orient themselves if they wish to play a part.
+Instead, through the rules inscribed in them, they form these markets' institutional foundation, the basis that guides actions and structures processes and to which providers, consumers, and users must orient themselves if they wish to play a part.

 Plans to establish platform-specific private currencies go a significant step further.
-With this, the privatization of market regimes described above could be extended to include the much more far-reaching prospect of private-sector regulation of macroe-conomic interrelationships.
-Eventually, sovereign tasks, previously performed primarily by democratically legitimized and politically constituted institutions, could be, at least partially, delegated to private companies or consortia.
-This could concern, for example, the regulation of money supply, interest rate policy and the safeguarding of price level stability or banking supervision, which have so far been the domain of central banks.
+With this, the privatisation of market regimes described previously could be extended to include the much more far-reaching prospect of private-sector regulation of macroeconomic interrelationships.
+Eventually, sovereign tasks, previously performed primarily by democratically legitimised and politically independent institutions, could be, at least partially, delegated to private companies or consortia.
+This could concern, for example, the regulation of money supply, interest rate policy, and the safeguarding of price level stability or banking supervision, which have so far been the domain of central banks.

 Such plans are most advanced at Facebook.
 In mid-2019, with the Libra project, the social media company presented not only an initial concept for a digital currency but also an appropriate regulatory and institutional framework (Schmeling 2019; Taskinsoy 2019; Mai 2019).
-The core organization slated to spearhead this project is the Libra Association, a consortium of internet companies, payment providers and other organizations, designed as a private-sector counterpart and parallel structure to the central banks.
-This body should not only be responsible for the design and enforcement of Libra rules and the technical infrastructure of the digital currency but should also manage the Libra reserve, create Libra money and control the money supply, monitor payment channels and admit new Libra traders (Libra 2019).
+The core organisation slated to spearhead this project was the Libra Association, a consortium of internet companies, payment providers, and other organisations, designed as a private-sector counterpart and parallel structure to the central banks.
+This body was intended to not only be responsible for the design and enforcement of Libra rules and the technical infrastructure of the digital currency but also for managing the Libra reserve, create Libra money and control the money supply, monitor payment channels, and admit new Libra traders (Libra 2019).

-The extent to which these far-reaching plans will become reality cannot yet be foreseen and need not be discussed here.
-What is important for our purpose is their general thrust: namely, the bid to relativize the importance of central banks and governments in a central area of macroeconomic management and to supplement or replace these with private-sector forms of macroeconomic regulation.
-In this sense, these plans comprise the takeover of quasi-sovereign economic regulatory tasks by the private sector, in ways that align with the cornerstones of the libertarian ideology outlined at the beginning and which, as we will see below, will be substantially expanded by the assumption of quasi-sovereign social structuring and curating tasks.
+Although these plans have since been scaled back following massive political pressure, their basic direction is clearly recognisable.
+Their general direction of impact was the bid to relativise the importance of central banks and governments in a central area of macroeconomic management and to supplement or replace these with private-sector forms of macroeconomic regulation.
+In this sense, the original plan comprised the takeover of quasi-sovereign economic regulatory tasks by the private sector, in ways that align with the cornerstones of the libertarian ideology outlined at the beginning and which, as we will see next, will be substantially expanded by the assumption of quasi-sovereign social structuring and curating tasks.

-3.2 Curation of social relationships and processes
+Curation of social relationships and processes